f5devcentral/kojot-acme/README.md

 <details>
 <summary><b>Updates: 2026 May 11</b></summary>

-* Add support for tls-alpn-01 validation.
+* [Issue 31: Add support for the TLS-ALPN-01 challenge](https://github.com/f5devcentral/kojot-acme/issues/31) Add support for tls-alpn-01 validation.
 See the **Working with ACMEv2 TLS-ALPN-01 validation** section in *Additional Configuration Options* for instructions.

 </details>